Should Algorithms for Random SAT and Max-SAT be Different?: Introduction

-For the incomplete category of both regular SAT and Max-SAT, a number of stochastic local search (SLS) algorithms have been proposed, including GSAT \cite{Selman1992}, WalkSAT~\cite{selman1994noise}, probSAT~\cite{balint2012choosing}, and configuration checking (CC)~\cite{cai2012configuration,luo2014double}.
-For Max-SAT, Iterated Robust Tabu Search~\cite{smyth2003iterated} was ranked first in the Max-SAT Evaluation 2012, but, overall, the results were not particularly good.
-Demonstrating that ideas from incomplete algorithms for SAT can be applied to Max-SAT, a variant of CC named CCLS~\cite{luo2014ccls} was ranked highest in the Unweighted Random track of the Max-SAT Evaluations 2013 and 2015, respectively, improving considerably over previous results.
+A number of local search algorithms have been proposed.
+For SAT, the influential GSAT and WalkSAT algorithms pursue a local search in a greedy or probabilistic manner~\cite{Selman1992,selman1994noise}.
+More recently, configuration checking (CC)~\cite{cai2012configuration} and probSAT~\cite{balint2012choosing} have made important advances, scoring highest in the random tracks at the SAT competitions 2012 and 2013, respectively.
+Additionally, a breakthrough on random $k$-SAT at the phase transition point has been made by polyLS~\cite{sixue2016polyls}.
+For Max-SAT specifically, Iterated Robust Tabu Search~\cite{smyth2003iterated} was ranked first in the Max-SAT Evaluation 2012.
+Later, a variant of CC named CCLS~\cite{luo2014ccls} was highest-ranked in the Unweighted Random track of the Max-SAT Evaluations 2013 and 2015, respectively, improving considerably over previous results.

-Yet, despite the success of purely probabilistic strategies for SAT, to the best of our knowledge, no one has succeeded in adopting such a strategy for Max-SAT, due to the different nature of the problem.
+\pheadB{Contributions} Our main contribution is to shed new light on the different nature of SAT and Max-SAT when faced with random formulae with different ratios.
+This theory also has practical implications bearing on the choice of heuristics employed in local search algorithms.
+We instantiated and empirically evaluated these in a new probabilistic algorithm, called ProMS (Probability Distribution-based Max-SAT Solving), which is shown to outperform the previous state-of-the-art on random instances.
+The significance of these results also stems from the observation that, despite the success of purely probabilistic strategies for SAT, to the best of our knowledge, no one has previously succeeded in adopting such a strategy for Max-SAT, due to the somewhat different nature of the problems.

-\pheadB{Contributions} Our main contribution is a new probability distribution-based algorithm for Max-SAT, while in recent years there have only been few effective random Max-SAT solvers, most of which adopt a greedy SLS strategy.
-We present a novel probabilistic strategy for variable selection.
-Our ProMS (Probability Distribution-based Max-SAT Solving) algorithm is shown to outperform the previous state-of-the-art on hard random problem instances.
-As additional contributions, we present new optimizations for more efficient calculations, which are also applicable to other SLS solvers. \shortening{In particular, we use a different combination strategy to calculate the necessary information of a variable to decide which one is to be flipped.
-We also propose a new method for picking an unsatisfied clause, optimizing the average operation times.}